DaniDimitrova/watsonwork-salesforce-oauth2/README.md

 ### Using the app

 Once the webhook is enabled, that's it!
-Add the app to a space and invoke it using the `/messages` command (or whatever command you configured in WWS).
+Add the app to a space and invoke it using the `/objects` command.

 The app will output a salesforce link to prompt the user to authorize, allowing the app access to read their mail.
 If the user accepts and logs in, the app will receive and store an `access_token` for them that will allow the app to perform certain salesforce requests as that user.

-If the app then receives another `/messages` request from that user, it will show them snippets of their first 5 salesforce threads.
+If the app then receives another `/objects` request from that user, it will show them their first 15 salesforce objects.

 Tokens will be refreshed automatically 1 minute before they expire, but note that Salesforce does not return refresh tokens if the user has already authorized an app.